akku1139/hikari/README.md

 # Hikari

-A very small and ultrafast web framework
+A very small and ultrafast web framework.